 Benefits of Singing and Listening to Music with Others

 Studies find that singing and listening to music with others creates a sense of community and social cohesion.
-This is because music works like language does.
-Instead of words and ideas, emotions and intent are communicated.
+This is because music works as language does.
+Instead of words and ideas, emotions and intentions are communicated.
 That’s why its no secret music has been passed down from generation to generation.

 Synchronizes Peoples’ Heart Beats

 A 2013 study also showed that people who sing in groups can be so connected that their heartbeats can synchronize.
 Participants of the study exhibited slowed down, soothed heartbeats due to deep, coordinated breathing.

 The bonds of singing can be profound.
 It doesn’t matter if you are going out to sing karaoke with your friends, or you join a choir, there is still a level of intimacy involved.
 At the same time, the more you sing and perform in front of others, you can overcome your fears of stage fright through their techniques.